yusuf21sami/Mathematics_Physics_Lectures/docs/index.md

-# Physics 2024/25 Summer
+# Lecture Notes

 ## Welcome to the Physics Resource Hub!

-This repository serves as a comprehensive resource for the **Physics 2024/25 Summer Course**.
+This repository serves as a comprehensive resource for the **Physics and Mathematics** courses.
 It is organized into several sections, each designed to help students explore different areas of physics in a structured and accessible way.
 Below is a brief overview of the repository's contents:

 ### Main Sections